uhasker/getting-things-done-in-next-js/src/chapter2/03-annotating-functions.md

 }
 ```

-Note that TypeScript will not just check that the passed arguments have the correct types, but also check that the correct number of argument was passed.
+Note that TypeScript will not just check that the passed arguments have the correct types, but also check that the correct number of arguments was passed.
-This has an interesting side effect - namely that introducing the TypeScript compiler in a JavaScript codebase can already find potential bugs:
+This has an interesting side effect - introducing the TypeScript compiler in a JavaScript codebase can reveal bugs without any further work:

 ```js
 function showTask(task) {